Mission San Gabriel Arcángel: Mission bells

 Bells were important to daily life at any mission.
 They were rung to mark mealtimes, to call the Mission residents to work and to religious services, to mark births and funerals, to signal the approach of a ship or a returning missionary, and at other times; novices were instructed in the intricate rituals associated with the ringing of the mission bells.
 The mission bells were also used to tell time.

 The actor Gil Frye portrayed Father Miguel Sánchez in a 1953 episode, "The Bell of San Gabriel," of the syndicated television anthology series Death Valley Days, hosted by Stanley Andrews.
 As a child portrayed in the segment by Peter J. Votrian, Miguel provides funds acquired from a wealthy nobleman to sweeten the tone of the bell at Mission San Gabriel Arcángel.
 Years later, the ringing of the bell saves his life when he is a young monk stranded in the desert in the Death Valley country.

-Cemetery
+Burials

 The Mission San Gabriel Arcángel Cemetery is the oldest and first Catholic cemetery in the state of California.
 A large stone cross stands in the center of the Campo Santo (cemetery), first consecrated in 1778 and then again on January 29, 1939, by the Los Angeles Archbishop John Cantwell.
 It serves as the final resting place for some 6,000 "neophytes;" a small stone marker denotes the gravesite of José de los Santos, the last American Indian to be buried on the grounds, at the age of 101 in February 1921.
+It is the oldest and first cemetery in the state of California.